Links on Android Authority may earn us a commission. Learn more.

 - First- and third-party watch faces: Each Wear OS watch comes with a set of preloaded watch faces.
 Depending on the company that makes your watch, you might have a huge list to choose from, or you might need to scour the Play Store for something that suits your needs.
 Regardless, there are plenty of free and paid watch faces to choose from.
 This contrasts with the Apple Watch, which only allows for first-party (aka Apple-made) watch faces.

 - First- and third-party apps: Many of the applications you already have installed on your smartphone will be on your smartwatch when you set it up.
 This includes Google Messages, Google Pay, and Google Fit.
 Third-party apps are also a major part of the Wear OS experience.
 Some of our favorites include Spotify, YouTube Music, NavMusic, and Strava.
 You can download apps directly on your smartwatch from the Google Play Store.

 The Wear OS user interface is quite simple.
 Your main screen is your watch face.
 Swipe over to the leftmost page to find your notifications.
-Swipe up for an all-apps drawer, or swipe down from the watch face to access your quick settings.
+For an all-apps drawer swipe up, or swipe down from the watch face to access your quick settings.

 Don’t miss: The best smartwatches you can buy

 What fitness tracking features do Wear OS devices have?

 Because there is so much variation in Wear OS hardware, fitness tracking features vary depending on the smartwatch.
 Below is a list of health metrics Wear OS devices track.
 Some devices track all of these metrics, while other watches only track basic things.

 - Steps: Every Wear OS smartwatch tracks your steps taken throughout the day.